DarthB/bevy-jam-2-tba/README.md

 - `cargo run`
 - `cargo run --release`

+You can select a starting application state via commandline arguments:

+- - `cargo run -- -sAnimationTest` - 'Mainmenu', 'PlayLevel' and 'AnimationTest'.

-You can also select a level via commandline arguments, at the moment only level 1-3 are supported:
+You can also select a level for the 'PlayLevel' state via commandline arguments, at the moment only level 1-3 are supported:

 - `cargo run -- -l3`